 - Push directly to a branch even if that branch has branch policies set.
 Note that when a user with this permission makes a push that would override branch policy, the push automatically bypasses branch policy with no opt-in step or warning.

 In Azure DevOps Services, the Exempt from policy enforcement permission does not exist.
 Instead, there are two new permissions:

 Users that previously had Exempt from policy enforcement enabled now have the two new permissions enabled instead.

-In some cases, you need to bypass policy requirements so you can push changes to the branch directly or complete a pull request even if branch policies are not satisfied.
-For these situations, grant the desired permission from the previous list to a user or group.
+In some cases, you need to bypass policy requirements.
+Bypassing lets you push changes to the branch directly or complete a pull request even if branch policies aren't satisfied.
+You can grant a permission from the previous list to a user or group.
 You can scope this permission to an entire project, a repo, or a single branch.
-Manage this permission along the with other Git permissions.
+Manage this permission along with other Git permissions.

 Use caution when granting these permissions, especially at the repo and project level.

 Q & A